 Where is Steve Bruce now?

-Considered as one of the best defenders of the 80’s and 90’s to never win an England cap, former Manchester United captain Steve Bruce retired from his illustrious career in 1998 whilst in a player manager role at Sheffield United.
+Considered one of the best defenders of the 80’s and 90’s to never win an England cap, former Manchester United captain Steve Bruce retired from his illustrious career in 1998 whilst in a player manager role at Sheffield United.

 Check out these great deals on replica football shirts and grab yourself a bargain.

-Unfortunately Steve Bruce was sacked at the end of 2011 after a run of poor results and replaced by Martin O’Neill but he wasn’t away from football long as he joined Hull City in June 2012.
+Unfortunately Bruce was sacked at the end of 2011 after a run of poor results and replaced by Martin O’Neill but he wasn’t away from football long as he joined Hull City in June 2012.

-An extremely successful campaign in 2012-13 saw Steve Bruce steer Hull City to automatic promotion to the Premier League.
+An extremely successful campaign in 2012-13 saw Bruce steer Hull City to automatic promotion to the Premier League.